kibook/s1kd-tools/s1kd-newpm/README.md

 -r &lt;RPC&gt;
 The responsible partner company enterprise name of the new publication module.

+-R &lt;CAGE&gt;
+The CAGE code of the responsible partner company.

 -t &lt;title&gt;
 The title of the new publication module.